 The Committee Assistant is the custodian of the Committee's legislative records.
 Pursuant to Section 9080 of the Government Code, the Committee Assistant shall preserve the Committee's current legislative records and may lodge the Committee's older legislative records with the State Archives.
-The Committee's legislative records that are in the possession of the Committee Assistant are open to inspection and copying by the public in the Committee's office during the normal office hours of 9:00 a.m. to 5:00 p.m., Monday through Friday.
+Members of the public requesting to examine Senate Committee records on legislation must submit the request via email to Senate.Rules@sen.ca.gov, or by visiting 1020 N St., Room 250, Sacramento, CA 95814.
 The Committee's legislative records that are lodged with the State Archives are open to inspection and copying by the public, subject to the procedures established by the Secretary of State.